aleongit/psycopg_test/postgresql-python.md

 **1.** <a href="https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-select/">Connecting</a> to the PostgreSQL database server – show you how to connect to the PostgreSQL database server from Python.

 ```
+.
 Install the psycopg2 module
+pip install psycopg2

+.
 Create a new database
+CREATE DATABASE suppliers;
+CREATE USER usertest WITH PASSWORD 'test1234';
+GRANT ALL PRIVILEGES ON DATABASE suppliers to usertest;

+.
 Connect to the PostgreSQL database using the psycopg2
 database.ini
 config.py
 connect.py

+.
+Run
 python connect.py
 ```